No one ever seems to want to talk about dog poop, yet elimination is an important part of digestion and one you should

 - Constipation – I want to be sure my dogs are not straining.
 Not only is constipation uncomfortable, it indicates help is needed.

 one timething because your dog ate something she shouldn’t have or it could be the beginning of a major problem.

 - Particles – Any part of the meal not digested will come out looking rather like it did in her bowl.

 - Size and frequency tell their own story: how fast your dog is digesting her food and how much of it is being used.

-If my dog shows signs of constipation the first thing I ask myself if she ate anything different in the past several hours and then if she is getting enough water.
+If my dog shows signs of constipation the first thing I ask myself is if she ate anything different in the past several hours and then if she is getting enough water.
 I pay attention to how often I’m filling the bowl and do the skin test to check for dehydration (when you pinch a fold of skin on your dog’s neck, it should bounce back into place in a second: any longer and your dog may be dehydrated).

 Constipation could be due to too much bone in the raw diet that day or the day before (feces will have white in them if it’s bone.)
 If this is the case, I plan the next meal to have a higher liquid and meat content.